Table of contents:

 9. Don’t touch your face

-To tell the truth, touching the face (especially nose) when speaking with someone is one of my worst habits that I’m trying to break.
-It’s hard to break but I know I have to do it in order to improve my body language.
-Touching your face makes you seem nervous and it’s distracting to the people in the conversation.
+To tell the truth, touching the face (especially the nose) when speaking with someone is one of the worst habits that I’m trying to break.
+It’s hard to break, but I know I have to do it to improve my body language.
+Touching your face makes you seem nervous, and it’s distracting to the people in the conversation.

 10. Use your hands

 Instead of scratching your face and fidgeting with your hands, learn to use them more confidently during a conversation.
 You can use your hands to describe something or explain your ideas.
-However, make sure you don’t use your hands too much, or it will be annoying and distracting.
+However, make sure you don’t use your hands too much or be annoying and distracting.